-**Updated Liturgical Guidelines are listed below.
+**Updated Protocols for Worship and Ministry Guidelines from the Sacramento Diocese are listed below.

-Indoor Week Day Mass Schedule:
+Week Day Mass Schedule:

 - Monday — No Mass

 - 8:15 a.m.

 Starting Friday, June 18, 2021, Pastors may accommodate the faithful for the celebration of the Sacrifice of the Mass as well as other sacramental and worship services at 100% of the seating capacity in the parish churches.